On the sensitivity of the optimal partition for parametric second-order conic optimization: Introduction

+While the notion of an optimal basis no longer exists for SOCO, the optimal partition is uniquely defined for any instance of SOCO which satisfies strong duality, regardless of strict complementarity and nondegeneracy conditions~\cite{BR2005}.
+Interestingly enough, the optimal partition of SOCO can be identified from a trajectory of interior solutions generated by a primal-dual IPM~\cite{TW14}.
+The optimal partition of a SOCO problem can be exploited to recover quadratic convergence to the unique optimal solution~\cite{MT19a}.
+Nevertheless, to date, only a few studies have been devoted to parametric analysis of linear conic optimization problems.
+In particular, the optimal partition and parametric analysis of $(\mathrm{P}_{\epsilon})-(\mathrm{D}_{\epsilon})$ have not been fully investigated in the literature.
+Unlike a univariate parametric LO problem~\cite{RTV05}, the optimal value function $\psi(\epsilon)$ is piecewise nonlinear, see e.g., problem~\eqref{ex:introductory_SOCO}, and to the best of our knowledge, there is no method in the literature for the computation of those nonlinear pieces.

+Motivated by the study of parametric SDO in~\cite{GS99,HMTT19,MT20} and the identification of the optimal partition in~\cite{TW14}, we investigate the optimal partition approach for $(\mathrm{P}_{\epsilon})-(\mathrm{D}_{\epsilon})$ using its own algebraic structure, see Section~\ref{optimal_partition_definition}.
+Although $(\mathrm{P}_{\epsilon})$ and $(\mathrm{D}_{\epsilon})$ can be cast into a SDO formulation and studied independently using the results in~\cite{HMTT19,MT20}, see Section~\ref{conclusion}, we establish stronger results, in both theoretical and practical respects, when the optimal partition of $(\mathrm{P}_{\epsilon})-(\mathrm{D}_{\epsilon})$ is directly investigated.
+In doing so, we decompose $\interior(\mathcal{E})$ into the union of invariancy intervals, nonlinearity intervals, and transition points, to be defined in Section~\ref{sec:sensitivity_optimal_partition}.
+In our sensitivity analysis approach, invariancy intervals and transition points are natural extensions from parametric LO, whereas a nonlinearity interval is a newly defined concept.
+Invariancy and nonlinearity intervals are maximal subintervals of $\interior(\mathcal{E})$ on which the optimal partition is preserved under the given perturbation, while transition points are the boundary points of invariancy and nonlinearity intervals which belong to $\interior(\mathcal{E})$.

-Roughly speaking, our main contributions are \begin{itemize} \item Characterization of nonlinearity intervals and transition points for the optimal partition of parametric SOCO; \item A numerical procedure for the computation of a nonlinearity interval; \item Sufficient conditions for the identification of a transition point. \end{itemize}
+Roughly speaking, our main contributions are: \begin{itemize} \item Characterization of nonlinearity intervals and transition points; \item A numerical procedure for the computation of a nonlinearity interval; \item Sufficient conditions for the identification of a transition point. \end{itemize}